lb42/lb42.github.io/README.md

 Older talks are not yet listed [here]

 ## Recent Projects

- - [the TEI Cellar](https://lb42.github.io/theCellar/tcMins/index.html) An integrated archive of the TEI Technical Council's minutes from 2002 to 2023.
- -  [Lacy's Acting Edition](https://lb42.github.io/Lacy/lacyCatalogue.html) A revised and expanded bibliography of T H Lacy's Acting Edition of Victorian Plays (1848-1873).
+ -  [Lacy's Acting Edition](https://lb42.github.io/Lacy/) A digital version of T H Lacy's Acting Edition of Victorian Plays (1848-1873).
 Work in progress.
  - [Pixi-Redux](https://lb42.github.io/PIXI/) A TEI-XML version of the venerable PIXI Corpus, now with added audio
  - [Seven steps to Ossian](https://github.com/lb42/Ossian-1773) A TEI-XML edition of the 1773 edition of the collected works of Ossian
  - [ELTeC-eng](https://distantreading.github.io/ELTeC/eng/) A carefully balanced selection of 100 English novels published between 1840 and 1920: my contribution to [CA 16204](https://distant-reading.net)
+ - [the TEI Cellar](https://lb42.github.io/theCellar/tcMins/index.html) An integrated archive of the TEI Technical Council's minutes from 2002 to 2023.

 ## Blogs